 Hyundai Santa Fe review - Interior, design and technology

-Quality and design have taken a step forward, with huge amounts of space on offer inside the Santa Fe
+Quality and design have taken a step forward, with all Santa Fe models featuring an impressive amount of tech

 Sat-nav, stereo and infotainment

 As a brand, Hyundai has come on in leaps and bounds when it comes to its infotainment offerings.
 In the Santa Fe, there’s a 10.25-inch touchscreen display that features crisp graphics and lots of functions.
 The button-heavy centre console features a strip of physical shortcut buttons below the touchscreen, and this means it’s easy to access the functions that you want.
 Apple CarPlay and Android Auto are standard across the range.

 The home screen has two rows of buttons that allow you to access a number of options, from monitoring energy flow within the hybrid system, to making calls and adjusting the Krell 10-speaker audio system.
 As with some rivals, Hyundai offers live services via its Bluelink system, and this runs for five years.